 June 11, 2021 (to be confirmed) - Start of Red Bull X-Alps 2023 Race at 11:30 am CEST

-Race finish: The race finishes at 11:30am CEST on June 30th, 2023.
+Race finish: The race finishes at 11:30am CEST on June 23th, 2023 (to be confirmed).
 The time 11:30am refers to the latest landing or arrival on the float.

 Award ceremony: The award ceremony will take place on Friday, June 23, 2023 at 6PM (to be confirmed).